gagneurlab/drop/README.md

 Expected runtime: 30 min

-# Set up a custom project
+## Set up a custom project
+Install the drop module according to [installation](#installation) and initialize the project in a custom project directory.
-## Prepare the input data
+### Prepare the input data
 Create a sample annotation that contains the sample IDs, file locations and other information necessary for the pipeline.
 Edit the config file to set the correct file path of sample annotation and locations of non-sample specific input files.
 For these steps, please refer to the can be found in the [documentation](https://drop-rna.readthedocs.io/en/latest/prepare.html).

-## Call the pipeline
+### Call the pipeline
- Once these files are set up, you can execute a dry run
+Once these files are set up, you can execute a dry run from your project directory
 ```
 snakemake -n
 ```